 Some say that women are fonder of the scent of lilacs than men.
 Nonetheless, there's room for a lilac in every garden, as dwarf forms tackle the issue of size and hybrids expand the color palette of purples, red-violets, pinks, whites, and blues.
 The Garden's Plant Information Service sorts out the differences (including fragrances) between common, Preston, Meyer, and Manchurian lilacs in the Plant Profiles section of the website.
 Blooms in June.

 Long used as a specimen plant in midwestern yards and gardens, magnolias can range in size from small shrub to giant tree.
 With cuplike blooms, glossy leaves, and citrus-y fragrance, a magnolia can be a true garden star.
 Located just inside the Sensory Garden, a sweet bay magnolia called Moonglow (Magnolia virginiana var. australis 'Jim Wilson') is a staff favorite for its lemon scent and bright orange-red fruits.
 Blooms May through June.

-Speaking of magnolias, watch for the new book, A Gardener's Guide to Magnolias, by Andrew Bunting, assistant director of the Garden and director of plant collections, arriving on store shelves April 30, 2016.
+Speaking of magnolias, look for the book, A Gardener's Guide to Magnolias, by Andrew Bunting, former assistant director of the Garden.

 3 Aroma-tastic Annuals